WZDX: Establishment and construction

 From studios on Mastin Lake Road in northeast Huntsville, WZDX first signed on April 14, 1985, as Northern Alabama's first independent station and the area's first new outlet to launch in 22 years.
 Programming consisted of syndicated reruns, movies, and short local newsbreaks.
-The station cost the owners between $5 to 6 million to put on the air.
+The station cost the owners between $5 million and $6 million to put on the air.

-When the Fox network began late-night service on October 9, 1986, WZDX initially abstained from affiliating with the network unlike many other strong independent TV stations across the country that had signed on with them, despite the network wanting the station "badly"; program director David Godbout felt that his weekend shows were already attracting ratings and that he would have to charge too much for advertising in Fox programming for it to work economically.
+When the Fox network began late-night service on October 9, 1986, WZDX initially abstained from affiliating with the network unlike many other strong independent TV stations across the country that had signed on with them, despite the network wanting the station "badly".
+Program director David Godbout felt that his weekend shows were already attracting ratings and that he would have to charge too much for advertising within Fox programming for it to work economically.
 This was a posture shared by the entire Media Central chain at the network's launch.
-However, after Godbout left in late 1987, WZDX joined Fox in November of that year, becoming the fifth Media Central outlet to join the network in 1987.
+However, after Godbout left in late 1987, WZDX joined Fox in December of that year, becoming the fifth Media Central outlet to join the network in 1987.

 The late 1980s were times of uncertainty for Media Central.
-The company filed for bankruptcy protection in July 1987, and Act III Broadcasting submitted a bid to buy WZDX and WDBD in Jackson, Mississippi the next year; both were among Media Central's most desirable properties.
+The company filed for bankruptcy protection in July 1987, and Act III Broadcasting submitted a bid to buy WZDX and WDBD in Jackson, Mississippi, the next year; both were among Media Central's most desirable properties.
 Act III's bid was rejected, as were proposals from Media Central itself and Maryland investment firm Donatelli & Klein, which did come away with WDBD and WDSI-TV in Chattanooga.

 Grant Broadcasting ownership

 The bankruptcy court approved the acquisition of the station by a consortium of Citicorp and Milton Grant in August 1989; the $6.1 million transaction was approved in January 1990.
 While WZDX represented Citicorp's first venture into broadcasting, WZDX became the first outlet in Grant's return to station ownership.
 Grant Communications was the successor to the original Grant Broadcasting System, a three-station chain of independent outlets that filed for bankruptcy protection in 1986 and was ultimately sold to its bondholders.

-Grant obtained rights to The WB programming in the Huntsville market in 1999, airing the programming in late night hours on WZDX; the move was a consequence of Superstation WGN ceasing carriage of WB programs.
+Grant obtained rights to WB network programming in the Huntsville market in 1999, airing it in late night hours on WZDX; the move was a consequence of Superstation WGN ceasing carriage of WB programs.
 The company then announced it would launch full-time WB channels in Huntsville and two other markets where it owned stations—the Quad Cities of Iowa and Illinois and Roanoke, Virginia—in December 2000.
 "WAWB", known as "The Valley's WB", launched as a cable channel in October 2001.
 When The WB and UPN merged into The CW in 2006, the merged network selected UPN affiliate WHDF (channel 15), and "WAWB" became "WAMY", broadcasting MyNetworkTV.

 WZDX began broadcasting a digital signal on June 1, 2002.
 In 2004, the station moved its broadcasting equipment from Green Mountain to Monte Sano on the replacement tower for WAAY-TV, whose mast collapsed during repair work in September 2003, killing three.